Here are some fast facts about Colwood:

 - Esquimalt Lagoon in Colwood is a national migratory bird sanctuary.

-- Colwood is home to three golf courses: Royal Colwood Golf Club, Olympic View Golf Course and Juan de Fuca Golf Course, with several more on the Westshore, including Bear Mountain Resort.
+- Colwood is home to three golf courses: Royal Colwood Golf Club, Olympic View Golf Course and Juan de Fuca Golf Course, with Bear Mountain Resort just 10km away.

 - There are more than 52 parks in Colwood.
 Check out a few on our Parks & Trails page.

-- See some of Colwood's recent awards and achievements.
+- See just a few of the City's recent awards and achievements.

 See the Statistics Canada 2011 Census Profile for the City of Colwood to learn more.